sl2902/xetra/README.md

 ```
 python scripts/gcs_to_bq.py --date 2022-03-23
 ```
-Note - For some dates, there maybe no data
+Note - For some dates, there maybe no data.
+In the first approach, it could take roughly 3 hours

 This step should produce data in the fact table which is called `fact_xetra_stocks`